lefju/d-eyaml/README.md

 Dockerfile and tooling to run hiera-eyaml from a docker container

-## build docker imagea and push to docker hub
+## build docker image and push to docker hub

 ```bash
 docker build -t d-eyaml .